Boldon James: History

 Originally, Boldon James specialised in Information Processing Architecture (IPA) networking solutions for interworking with International Computers Limited (ICL) systems, with offices in Congleton and Alsager.
+During the 1990s, the company was the main shirt sponsor of Crewe Alexandra F.C..

 In October 2007, Boldon James was acquired as an autonomous subsidiary of Qinetiq a major UK plc and FTSE 250 company, who took over the company from previous owners, a management buy out led by Martin Sugden and backed by Livingbridge.

-In June 2020, Minneapolis, Minnesota-based software developer HelpSystems acquired Boldon James from parent Qinetiq.
+In June 2020, Minnesota based software developer HelpSystems acquired Boldon James from parent Qinetiq.
+In 2022, HelpSystems rebranded to become Fortra.

 Products

 Boldon James produces a range of messaging products, principally integrating with Microsoft Exchange and Outlook, including addons for Outlook Web Access, X.400 Bridgehead connector (gateways), and products designed to integrate Exchange with large third party LDAP Directories, known as MasterKey+, MK+ or enterprise directory.
 The company also provides related support and maintenance services.

-Operations

-Boldon James Holdings Ltd is registered in Farnborough, Hampshire, whilst Boldon James' development office is in Crewe.
-The company has 85 employees, 70% of which are technical staff, and has clients including Financial Services Organisations such as Prudential and Allianz, the UK and German Ministries of Defence, and defence contractors such as Lockheed Martin and Northrop Grumman, amongst others.